travisdowns/polyregex/README.md

 running time will be in P. In fact, since (like many other engines) only 9 backreferences (`\1` through `\9`) are supported, we can say that this engine is _always_ runs in P due to the cap on the number of backreferences (at the moment not technically true depending on how diligent you are at using non-capturing groups due to [issue #1](https://github.com/travisdowns/polyregex/issues/1)).

 As far I can tell so far, it is the only polynomial time regex engine to support backreferences.
-Other engines are either DNA or NFA based, and do no support backreferences, or use a backtracking approach which supports backreferences and may other features, but are subject to exponential running time for certain patterns (even when the patterns don't contain backreferences).
+Other engines are either DFA or NFA based, and do no support backreferences, or use a backtracking approach which supports backreferences and may other features, but are subject to exponential running time for certain patterns (even when the patterns don't contain backreferences).

 The basic idea is to duplicate the underlying backreference-unaware NFA (hereafter the "base NFA") for all combinations of start/stop points in the input for every captured group.
 If there are `k` captured groups, that's `O(n^2k)` copies of the base NFA which is polynomial in `n` for fixed `k`.
 Since the